egonw/biohackrxiv-cito-review-paper/paper/paper.md

 # Citation Typing Ontology annotations

 In this paper we review how BioHackathon Europe 2022 authors have been using CiTO annotations.
+The authors took benefit from the CiTO support for Markdown developed by Krewinkel *et al.*
+[@usesMethodIn:Krewinkel2017Formatting].
 At the time of writing, six articles were associated with this 2022 edition of BioHackathon Europe that had CiTO annotations (see Table 1, [https://scholia.toolforge.org/venue/Q123154374](https://scholia.toolforge.org/venue/Q123154374)).